eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the Ankaios Agent gets an add Workload command with the `UpdateWorklaod` message and the runtime of the Workload is unknown, the RuntimeManager shall skip this Workload.
+When the Ankaios Agent gets an add Workload command with the `Updateworkload` message and the runtime of the Workload is unknown, the RuntimeManager shall skip this Workload.

 Tags:
 - RuntimeManager